jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 ## Winter 2015 (1B)
 {% include photo.html img="/my-story/pictures/w15/2.jpg" caption="This is was taken when I was doing a titration lab." size="60%" %}

 {% include photo2.html img1="/my-story/pictures/w15/4-1.jpg" img2="/my-story/pictures/w15/4-3.jpg" caption="The winter was pretty snowy that year.
 The whole campus was covered in a blanket of snow.
-In the picture on the far left of these three, is a scene near EIT.
+In the picture on the far left is EIT.
 In the back you can barely make out two figures, one of which is the President of the University of Waterloo, Feridun Hamdullahpur." %}

 {% include photo2.html img1="/my-story/pictures/w15/5-1.jpg" img2="/my-story/pictures/w15/5-6.jpg" caption="Near the Tatham Centre and MC." %}